fujitatomoya/ros_k8s/docs/Install_Kubernetes_Packages.md

 ### Load VxLAN kernel module on Raspberry Pi

-**see https://github.com/fujitatomoya/ros_k8s/issues/21, this operation is only required Raspi4 Ubuntu 21.10 or later.**
+**see more details for https://github.com/fujitatomoya/ros_k8s/issues/21, this operation is only required Raspi4 Ubuntu 21.10 or later.**

 ```bash
 > apt install -y linux-modules-extra-raspi